 Biodiversity describes the variety of all life on earth and all the places where it is found.

 Our Highland Biodiversity team encourages organisations and individuals to take action to restore and conserve our biodiversity.
-For more information visit Highland Biodiversity.
+For more information please visit Highland Environment Forum.

 Read the Scottish Natural Heritage Pollinator Strategy.